rotexsoft/packagist-repo-scanner/README.md

 Clone this repo and cd into the cloned repo and run **composer install**.

+> Run **git pull origin** to keep your local copy of this repository up to date from time to time

 Then go ahead to run any of the scripts described below.